nodje1z/Next-PiggyBank-Sepolia/README.md

 ## Project Status

 Technical Exploration - This project serves as a demonstration of Web3 wallet integration and Ethereum smart contract interaction using modern web technologies.

-## Smart Contract

-The smart contract is deployed on Sepolia Testnet.
-You can view it at the address specified in the application.

 ## Getting Started